 No bowel movements (BMs) during the first 24 to 48 hours after birth

 Abdominal pain (in children old enough to communicate this)

 In infants, loss of muscle tone (the infant appears floppy or weak) and reduced ability to suck

-In older children, an involuntary release of urine (urinary incontinence Urinary Incontinence in Children Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training.
-Incontinence may be present During the day (daytime or diurnal... read more ), back pain, leg weakness, or problems with walking
+In older children, an involuntary release of urine (urinary incontinence Urinary Incontinence in Children Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training has been completed.
+Incontinence may be present During the day... read more ), back pain, leg weakness, or problems with walking

 When to see a doctor